The Survival of Dana

 Survival of Dana is a 1979 CBS made-for-TV film, a teenage drama starring Melissa Sue Anderson, who experiences conflicting social values when her parents divorce and she moves from Fargo, North Dakota to the San Fernando Valley suburbs of Los Angeles.

-The cast also includes Robert Carradine, Talia Balsam, Marion Ross, and Judge Reinhold in his first film.
+The cast also includes Robert Carradine, Talia Balsam (Martin Balsam's only child), Marion Ross, and Judge Reinhold in his first film.
 Anderson was on hiatus from Little House on the Prairie and Ross (playing Dana's grandmother) was at the time a star on the series Happy Days.
-The Survival of Dana was directed by Jack Starrett, whose only child, Jennifer, plays Lynn, one of the members of the antisocial clique.
+Survival of Dana was directed by Jack Starrett, whose only child, Jennifer, plays Lynn, one of the members of the antisocial clique.

 Plot

 Dana Lee Gilbert has moved from Fargo to the San Fernando Valley to live with her widowed grandmother after her parents' divorce.
-She finds her new school, Tremont High, was vandalized the night before by a teenage gang led by Donny Davis.
+She finds her new school, Tremont High, was vandalized the night before by a teenage gang unknown to her led by Donny Davis.
 At the end of her first day, she watches the school's ice skating team practice and wants to try out for it.
 Waiting for her grandmother at a shopping mall, she meets another Tremont girl, Rona Simms, who shoplifts and they are both arrested.
 Banned from skating, she joins the gang and starts dating Donny.
 One of the gang's big plans brings them into conflict with adult criminals.